 Lastly, there is the question of intent.
-For POCS, there needs to be intent to possess the drug.
+For POCS, there needs to be intent to possess the drug, which will be examined by your Lawyer.
 That means, if your buddy has POCS Cocaine, which is found in his car or his pocket, the Prosecutor would need to prove to the jury, beyond a reasonable doubt, that you not only knew of the POCS's presence, but also that you intended to possess or exert control over the POCS.
 While the argument of joint possessions (POCS between two people or more) may work when the Austin POCS is out in the open, such as an apartment, it is far more difficult to prove when the POCS is concealed on another person.

 A Lawyer is able to use the law and the facts of you case to your advantage -- which could be the difference between your case getting possibly dismissed, or sustaining a convuction.
 With 10+ Years Experience, Lawyer Robert Keates knows the law.
 He has been practicing law for over 10 years.
 He has been a criminal defense lawyer for all of that time.
 As should any crininal defense lawyer, Robert Keates provides Free Consultations by phone, at 512-761-5297.